-Violation Type Violation Begin Violation End Violation Explanation MONITORING, RT MINOR (LT2-FILTERED) 01/01/2022 01/31/2022 We failed to test our drinking water for the contaminant and period indicated.
+Violation Type Violation Begin Violation End Violation Explanation FOLLOW-UP OR ROUTINE TAP M/R (LCR) 10/01/2020 08/16/2023 We failed to test our drinking water for the contaminant and period indicated.
 Because of this failure, we cannot be sure of the quality of our drinking water during the period indicated.
-MONITORING, RT MINOR (LT2-FILTERED) 02/01/2022 02/28/2022 We failed to test our drinking water for the contaminant and period indicated.
+FOLLOW-UP OR ROUTINE TAP M/R (LCR) 10/01/2021 08/16/2023 We failed to test our drinking water for the contaminant and period indicated.
 Because of this failure, we cannot be sure of the quality of our drinking water during the period indicated.
+FOLLOW-UP OR ROUTINE TAP M/R (LCR) 10/01/2022 08/16/2023 We failed to test our drinking water for the contaminant and period indicated.
+Because of this failure, we cannot be sure of the quality of our drinking water during the period indicated.
+LEAD CONSUMER NOTICE (LCR) 09/29/2019 05/15/2023 We failed to provide the results of lead tap water monitoring to the consumers at the location water was tested.
+These were supposed to be provided no later than 30 days after learning the results.